 Our core philosophy is that every individual is entitled to a life of independence, dignity and choice.
 Through our unique facilities, we enable adults of all ages who are physically disabled or vision impaired to live independently behind their own front door with the safety net of 24 hours a day, seven days a week on site emergency support from our team of house managers.

 All of our one and two bedroom apartments are allocated to tenants based on their need and our availability.

 The first step is to complete an application form.
 The application form can be completed online here, downloaded and printed, or posted to you if you prefer.
 Once we have received your completed application, we will ascertain whether or not you fulfil our criteria (please see below).
 You will need to provide a brief medical summary which is obtainable free of charge from your GP.

 If you meet the criteria, a home assessment will be arranged at a time convenient for you.
-Two members of our Tenancy Support Team will visit you in your own home or arrange a video call to assess your needs and ascertain whether Jewish Blind & Disabled would be able to provide you with appropriate accommodation.
+Our Lettings Coordinator will arrange to visit you in your own home or arrange a video call to assess your needs and ascertain whether Jewish Blind & Disabled would be able to provide you with appropriate accommodation.

 The length of time between applying and being assessed depends on all documentation being completed correctly.
 The length of time before a flat can be allocated depends on the urgency of your current situation and whether we have an appropriate flat available to suit your needs.
 With your help in supplying the required information, we will do our utmost to undertake these steps as quickly as possible.

 In order to be considered for a home assessment you need to be:

 We do not run care homes nor do we offer ‘care’ to our tenants although our house managers do provide 24/7 on site support.
 However, as our entire ethos revolves around promoting independent living, their role is to support tenants if required, for example, in an emergency or if a friend or family member is unable to make contact.
 They also call around all the apartments each morning and evening to check that everything is ok.